United States Air Force Academy Band

 The United States Air Force Academy Band is a United States military band based out of Peterson Space Force Base near Colorado Springs, Colorado.
 Despite the fact that it provides musical support to the USAFA Cadet Wing, it is an active duty full time band.
-The USAFA Drum and Bugle Corps on the other hand is staffed by cadets of the academy.
-The band, like many other USAF bands, performs in a distinctive ceremonial dress, which includes a choker-style collar, and silver-braided epaulettes.
-It is one of two premier ensembles in the air force, with the other being the United States Air Force Band.
-The band was raised in 1955, shortly after the foundation of the academy.
+The USAFA Drum and Bugle Corps is composed of cadets of the academy, similar to a college marching band.
+The USAFA Band uses the power of music to honor our nation's flag, leaders and veterans; inspire Airmen and Guardians and the next generation to serve; and connect the Department of the Air Force to the American public and audiences around the world in direct support of the warfighter while developing leaders of character.
+It is one of two premier ensembles in the Air Force, with the other being the United States Air Force Band.
+The band was established a Lowry Field in 1955, shortly after the foundation of the academy.

 The band is composed of the following ensembles: